 What Is Cocaine?

 Cocaine is a potent drug derived from the coca plant and used to increase levels of dopamine in the central nervous system.
-By blocking the reuptake of the neurotransmitter dopamine, it increases the levels of dopamine in the brain, inducing intensely pleasurable feelings, besides energy and self-confidence.
-The high wears off shortly, and people frequently use more cocaine to maintain and prolong the effects—thus begins the issue of dangerous use.
+By blocking the reuptake of the neurotransmitter dopamine, this stimulant drug increases the levels of dopamine in the brain, inducing intensely pleasurable feelings.
+The high wears off shortly, and people frequently use more cocaine to maintain and prolong the effects, leading to the issue of dangerous use.

 What Is MDMA (Ecstasy)?

 MDMA, known as Ecstasy or Molly, is a synthetic, commonly abused stimulant with “hallucinogenic” properties.
 It is primarily known to cause an increase in the levels of serotonin with “feelings” of empathy and emotional warmth.
 There is also a general sense of “well-being.”
-However, effects include cellular damage due to dehydration and hyperthermia and long-term adverse effects on neurons that produce serotonin.
+However, effects include cellular damage due to dehydration, hyperthermia, and long-term adverse effects on neurons that produce serotonin.

 Cocaine and MDMA: A Deadly Combination

-The mixture of cocaine and MDMA is very risky and has led to numerous deaths.
+Mixing cocaine and MDMA leads to numerous deaths.
 They are both stimulant drugs, but their actions are different in the brain.
-The energy and euphoria are increased by dopamine with cocaine, whereas emotional warmth and sensory pleasure are brought about by serotonin with MDMA.
+The energy and euphoria are increased by dopamine with cocaine.
+However, emotional warmth and sensory pleasure are brought about by serotonin with MDMA.

-Though the mix may sound good, the dangers are big.
-Coke and Ecstasy can cause the brain messengers to grow, creating risky high blood pressure, post traumatic stress disorder and abnormal heartbeats.
+Coke and Ecstasy can cause the brain messengers to grow, creating risky high blood pressure, post-traumatic stress disorder, and abnormal heartbeats.
 The heart’s load grows, and so does the risk for heart attacks, strokes, and sudden death.

-A warning has been issued by the National Institute on Drug Abuse about the fatal outcomes resulting from the mix of these two things; they can result in something known as serotonin syndrome, which is a rapid and life-threatening condition of too much serotonin in the brain.
-A combination can flood the brain with too much anxiety, paranoia, and also hallucinations with other substances that lead to bad actions.
+A warning has been issued by the National Institutes of Health (NIH) about the fatal outcomes of mixing cocaine with MDMA.
+They can result in serotonin syndrome, which is a rapid and life-threatening condition of too much serotonin in the brain.
+This combination can flood the brain with too much anxiety, paranoia, and also hallucinations with other substances that lead to bad actions.

-When one combines cocaine with MDMA, it results in a very risky powder form for the body.
+Cocaine is a powerful stimulant that can cause cocaine jaw which is a severe oral health problem.
+It causes serious issues including the discomfort and damage to jaw.
+Combining cocaine with MDMA results in a risky powder form for the body.
 Both are stimulants and affect the neurotransmitter systems in the brain in different ways:

 Cardiovascular Impact